BugraOmursunn/BugraOmursun/README.md

 <p align="center">
     <b>
-      I have been developing games professionally since 2015.
-I have managed to reach more than 20 million players worldwide.
-I have passionate about software development and architecture,  as well as game development.
-I am a gamer who likes to develop games.
+    I've been a professional game developer since 2015 and have reached over 20 million players worldwide.
+I'm passionate about software development, architecture, and creating engaging gameplay experiences.
+As a gamer myself, I take pride in making games that bring joy to people's lives.

+One of the things I enjoy most about game development is the constant opportunity for learning and growth.
+Whether it's staying up-to-date with new technologies or finding creative solutions to programming challenges, there's always something new to explore and discover.
     </b>
 </p>